 Da Vinci Connect's LCAP will support all students, and particularly English Language Learners, low-income pupils and foster youth, in a variety of ways.
-It is important to our mission to support homeschooling families to make independent study and personalized learning accessible to all students.
-The goals within Connect's LCAP reflect the tenets that our families and staff hold dear: rich, engaging academic instruction, support for parent educators, social emotional and academic support for all learners and a community of families committed to project-based learning, compassionate communication and homeschool instruction.
-The resources and supports identified in Connect's LCAP achieve the goals outlined above by ensuring that every student has access to high-quality learning materials and instructors, engaging and qualified support staff (curriculum specialist teacher, counselor, classroom teachers, academic coaches) who receive professional development to support their needs, a safe and engaging campus environment and parents who are supported in their homeschooling in both academic and social emotional ways.
-Specific examples include curriculum specialist and counselor salaries, parent support events, clean and safe facilities, online and print curriculum, staff professional development, technology to keep parents informed and involved and meaningful parent involvement in activities and decisions.
+It is important to our mission to support families to make independent study and personalized learning accessible to all students.
+The goals within Connect's LCAP reflect the tenets that our students, families and staff hold dear: rich, engaging academic instruction, equitable outcomes for all students, support for parent educators/at-home learning, social emotional and academic support for all learners and a community of families committed to project-based learning, compassionate communication and homeschool instruction.
+Additionally, at the high school level, goals reflect a commitment to closing the opportunity gap via dual enrollment and career connected learning.
+The resources and supports identified in Connect's LCAP achieve the goals outlined above by ensuring that every student has access to high-quality learning materials and instructors, engaging and qualified support staff (curriculum specialist teachers, counselors, classroom teachers, academic coaches) who receive professional development to support their needs, a safe and engaging campus environment and parents who are supported in both academic and social emotional ways.
+Specific examples include curriculum specialist and counselor roles, parent/community support events, clean, safe and engaging facilities, high quality online and print curriculum, staff professional development, technology to keep parents informed and involved and meaningful parent involvement in activities and decisions.